alexandertuna/muoncollider/vscode_apptainer/snowmass.md

 Here are tips on using VSCode within apptainer, with the specific example of the snowmass machine.

-NB: My connection is called `k4toroid_snowmass`, but you can call it whatever you like, of course.
+NB: My connection is called `k4toroid_snowmass`, but you can call it whatever you like.

 # Links